moq-wg/warp-streaming-format/draft-law-moq-warpstreamingformat.md

 The following rules MUST be followed in processing patches:

 * The target JSON to be modified is the JSON document described by the preceding
-{{MOQTransport}} Object in the Catalog track, post any patching that may have been applied to that Object.
+{{MoQTransport}} Object in the Catalog track, post any patching that may have been applied to that Object.
 * A Catalog Patch is identified by having a single array at the root level, holding a series of JSON objects, each object representing a single operation